The CLASSgal code for Relativistic Cosmological Large Scale Structure: CLASS , a code for LSS

-We have added a linear scale-independent bias $b$ between the matter and galaxy density.
 The choice of adding galaxy bias to the density in the comoving gauge $D$ is justified by the assumption that both galaxies and dark matter follow the same velocity field as they experience the same gravitational acceleration, and the linear bias prescription is valid in their rest frame.
 In the numerical calculations of the present paper we assume for simplicity $b=1$, for a detailed discussion of galaxy bias in General Relativity see \cite{Baldauf:2011bh}.

 The first term in the first line of Eq.~(\ref{Fl}) is the usual density term.
 The third line collects all redshift space distortions terms and Doppler terms.
 The usual redshift space distortion derived by Kaiser~\cite{Kaiser1987} is the term proportional to $[d^2j_\ell/dx^2] k/\HH$, but sometimes, the subdominant term proportional to $2[d j_\ell/dx] /(r\HH)$ is also considered as part of the redshift space distortion.
 The first term on the fourth line is the lensing term.
 Note that this term is parametrically of the same order as the density and redshift space distortion terms, and therefore can become important in certain situations.
 The other terms are sometimes called ``relativistic corrections''.
 This name is somewhat misleading, since redshift space distortions are also (special) relativistic contributions, and of course the lensing term is also relativistic.
 We shall therefore simply call them ``gravitational potential terms''.
 They contain an integrated Sachs Wolfe effect (term on the last line), and several contributions from the potentials $\Phi$ and $\Psi$ at redshift $z$.